 A statutory noise nuisance is classed as a significant and unreasonable amount of noise which materially affects the comfort and use of your property.
-There are a number of factors an officer must take into account when considering if a noise amounts to a statutory nuisance.
-The main factors officers and the courts must consider are:
+Officers must take account of a number of factors when considering a statutory noise nuisance:

-In addition to the above, officers must determine if the noise is being caused by somebody acting in an unreasonable manner.
+Officers must also determine if the noise is being caused by somebody acting in an unreasonable manner.

 Types of noise

-Have you spoken to your neighbour?
-Before making a complaint to the Environmental Protection Team, it is always best to try and speak to your neighbour, as more often than not, the person or business is not aware they are causing a problem.
-We know from experience, that if you are able to speak to your neighbour and resolve the problem between you, it will help to maintain a good neighbourly relationship.
-We appreciate that this may be daunting, and officers are able to offer informal advice about the best way to go about contacting your neighbour for more information please see the leaflet – Neighbour Noise complaint (PDF, 102KB).
+Before making a complaint, it is always best to try and speak to your neighbour or business, as often they are not aware they are causing a problem.
+It will help to maintain a good neighbourly relationship if you are able to speak to your neighbour and resolve the problem between you.
+We appreciate that this may be daunting, and officers are able to offer informal advice about the best way to go about contacting your neighbour.
+See our leaflet Neighbour Noise complaint (PDF, 102KB).

-Despite the above, the team is aware that there are occasions when it’s not practical or possible, for whatever reason, to speak to your neighbour or you may have tried this approach and it hasn’t worked.
-In this instance we recommend you follow the steps below.
+We are aware that there are occasions when it’s not practical or possible to speak to your neighbour or you may have tried this approach and it hasn’t worked.
+In this instance we recommend you contact the team to make a complaint:

 However, if you are having problems in relation to an existing noise complaint you should discuss the situation with the investigating officer during office hours, who will be able to provide more information.